iambharath-ashok/Java-Strings/String Programs.md

 		}
 --------------------------------------------------------

-### How to remove all occurrences of a given character from input String?
+### How to remove all occurrences of a given character from input String? or Write a program to remove a given characters from String?

 	Code Snippet: